J-Joshi/bookStore/README.md

 ## ❗ Limitations

-- **No Purchase Feature:** Users can add books to the cart, but the functionality to proceed with a purchase is not implemented.
+- **No Cart or Purchase Feature:** Users can only browse books.
+There is no functionality to add books to a cart or proceed with purchases.
-- **Admin-only Book Management:** Only admins have the privilege to add or manage books.
+- **Admin-only Book Management:** Only the admin has the ability to add or update book details.
+- **Static Book Listing:** The website primarily serves as a showcase for books with no interactive features for the users apart from viewing the details.

 ---